layilin/SP23-33852/glossary.md

 - Labat, Jean Baptiste (1663-1738).
 A French missionary of the Dominican order, Labat served as a priest and procurator in Martinique and Guadaloupe.
 He liberated the island of Martinique from British control in 1703.
 Later, he served as a professor of philosophy and mathematics in Nancy, France, and authored the *Nouveau voyage aux isles de l'Amerique* (1722).

 - Lennox, Charlotte (1730/1731?-1804).
 British writer best known for the novel *The Female Quixote, or, The Adventures of Arabella* (1752).
-A close friend of Samuel Johnson.

 - Lewis, William (bap.
 1708-d.
 1781).
 English physician and experimental chemist.
 Author of *Chemical Works of Caspar Neumann, M.D.* (1759).